hmignacio/MO-IT101-Syntax/README.md

 # MO-IT101-Syntax
-This is a payroll system project for Compute Programming 1
+This is a payroll system project for Computer Programming 1